conallkavanagh/2023-ca326-jfarrell-ckavanagh/docs/3-final-reports/technical_manual.md

 - comments, which are prepended with a #

 ### 1.2 Business Context
-Provides an overview of the business organization sponsoring the development of this system / product or in which the system / product will / could be deployed.
-Note - may not be applicable to all projects

-Michael: this may not be relevant to some projects, if it is relevant, talk about why , potential user base, why this is an issue that need to be addressed.
-Also talk about how it would work in the real world, e.g. is it deployed on campus, is it a cloud b2b application, is it an on-premises application

-If it is not a business-y application, talk about how it could be used in production, societal benefits, or even how your application could be used or further developed.

 Programming is hard.
 It is especially difficult when starting out, having all these new concepts to learn, and a brand new language on top of that.
 Our language is designed to help people starting out with programming, with a simple syntax.
-It can be used to ease people in to programming and can be a transition from very simple, graphical languages such as Scratch [1] or Blockly [2], and to real, text-based programming languages such as Java or Python.
+It can be used to ease people in to programming and can be a transition from very simple, graphical languages such as Scratch or Blockly, and to real, text-based programming languages such as Java or Python.

 Our language could be used in schools to teach programming basics and will be a benefit to the tech industry as more people will learn to code.
 It could be further developed in the future by adding other features such as Classes, user input, recursive functions and other features commonly found in most programming languages.